Analysis | Trump’s and Biden’s paths to victory, explained

 A more unlikely path to victory for Trump flows through the West.
 What if Trump struggles to hold his ground in the Southeast but does better further toward the Pacific Ocean?

-The below map gives him Texas -- which is a must-win on virtually any winning map for the president-- along with Arizona and Nevada, the latter which Trump lost by two points in 2016.
+The below map gives him Texas — which is a must on virtually any winning map for the president — along with Arizona and Nevada, the latter of which Trump lost by two points in 2016.

 In this scenario, he’d be up to 180 electoral votes.
 That would still put him shy of Biden, but with a real chance by winning through a combination of states in the Southeast and the northeastern quadrant of the country.